 - Applied Wealth Management

 - Systematic Trading Strategies

-- Undergraduate Degree - At the minimum a 2:1 or overseas equivalent is required.
-(A good performance in a higher degree such as a Masters will also be accepted)
+Undergraduate Degree - At the minimum a 2:1 or overseas equivalent is required.
+A very good performance in a higher degree such as a Masters will also be considered.

-- Work experience and professional qualifications - Weight will be given to relevant work experience and professional qualifications, particuarly CFA, but neither is necessary to be accepted onto this course.
+Work experience and professional qualifications - Weight will be given to relevant work experience and professional qualifications, particularly CFA, but neither is necessary to be accepted onto this course.

-- English Language - Students whose first degree is not taught in an English-speaking country must provide evidence of English language proficiency.
+Language requirement- Students whose first degree is not taught in an English-speaking country must provide evidence of English language proficiency.
 6.5 IELTS overall and 6.0 in Writing or equivalent is the minimum required.
 Click here for further information.